andrewrusselrenner/sipuda-beta/README.md

 Thank you.

 ### Update
 New SQL template has been uploaded.
 You can import that to phpMyAdmin to running the script.
+The template is on config/sql_template.